 - Visit the book corner at Oriental Bazaar to find books about Japanese history and culture.

-- If you get stuck, chopsticks are your backstop.
+- If you get stuck, traditional Japanese chopsticks are your backstop.

-The Inside Scoop – Oriental Bazaar Japanese Souvenirs
+The Inside Scoop – The Best Souvenirs from Japan at Oriental Bazaar

 - By Train – JR Yamanote Line Harajuku Station – approx. 5-min. walk from the Omotesando Exit